sbrl/thebigwarehouse/BigBoxOfHTML.md

  - [WebPagetest](http://www.webpagetest.org/) - A web page performance testing tool.
 Provides a detailed analysis and suggest ways to improve.
  - [justice](http://okor.github.io/justice/) - An alternative web page performance monitor.
  - [Tota11y](http://khan.github.io/tota11y/) - A web page accessability testing tool.
 For developers that don't use assitive technologies themselves.
+ - [lowvision.support](http://lowvision.support/) - Another website accessibility testing tool.
+This one lets you simulate different types of colourblindness and several other conditions right in your web browser.
+Strange url: yes, Bad tool: no (it wouldn't be featured here if it wasn't!).

 ## Content & Generators
  - [Epic Favicon Generator](https://epicfavicongenerator.com/) - A simple no-fuss favicon generator.